Explore changes in the arts and humanities by immersing yourself in the culture of London, one of the creative capitals of the world, through:

 Digital Humanities Study Abroad Scholarship - $2000 - Due late February 2021

 Available to a student enrolled in the Digital Humanities minor.
 The Digital Humanities Program will contribute $2000 toward the Program Fee.
 This scholarship looks for particularly strong experience or interest in Digital Humanities.
 Involvement in the Digital Humanities community at MSU and beyond as well as an awareness of the emerging field are traits highly valued by the Scholarship Committee.

 The application requires a personal statement from the student (300-500 words) as well as one faculty recommendation.
 The student must have applied to the study abroad program in order to be considered for the scholarship.

 The application is available here.

-Applications for the scholarship are due February 1, 2018.
-Applicants will be notified of the Committee's decision by mid February.
+Applications for the scholarship are due in late February 2021.
+Applicants will be notified of the Committee's decision by February 28, 2021.